-Liz is the curator of “What Do I Need to Do to Make It OK?”, launched at Pump House Gallery, London in August 2015, supported by Arts Council England and which is touring until November 2017.
+- “What Do I Need to Do to Make It OK?”, launched at Pump House Gallery, London in August 2015, supported by Arts Council England and toured to seven other venues until November 2017.

 “Beauty is the First Test”, a group craft exhibition created for Pump House Gallery in 2012 and touring til 2014 at R-Space, Lisburn, Northern Ireland; The National Centre for Craft & Design (NCCD); Bilston Craft Gallery; Platform Gallery, Clitheroe; and National Craft Gallery, Kilkenny, Ireland.
 The exhibition included new furniture and film commissions to support case studies of five makers, plus nine other artists.

 - A retrospective of Renate and Charles Keeping for The Knitting & Stitching Shows in 2014.